Tired of Reading? Please listen to the blog

-Epidemiology is the most popular and sought-after career prospect under Public Health.
+Epidemiology is the most popular and sought-after career prospect in Public Health.

 Epidemiology is a blend of biostatistics and community health.
-Epidemiologists monitor the spread of diseases, the factors causing them and work to develop solutions.
-Just like a Biostatistician to work in the Epidemiology field, individuals need to have a strong foundation in math and statistics the ability to interpret data.
-In addition, they need to understand social and economic factors, educational factors that can lead to public health threats and then use this knowledge to form an effective response.
+Epidemiologists monitor the spread of diseases and the factors causing them and work to develop solutions.
+Just like a Biostatistician to work in the Epidemiology field, individuals need to have a strong foundation in math and statistics and the ability to interpret data.
+In addition, they need to understand social and economic factors and educational factors that can lead to public health threats and then use this knowledge to form an adequate response.

-Epidemiologists are mostly employed by government agencies such as local health departments, the Department of Health and Human Services and the Centers for Disease Control and Prevention.
-But besides the public sector, Epidemiologists might also be employed by huge private corporations like multinational pharmaceutical companies.
+Epidemiologists are employed mainly by government agencies such as local health departments, the Department of Health and Human Services, and the Centers for Disease Control and Prevention.
+But besides the public sector, Epidemiologists might also be employed by substantial private corporations like multinational pharmaceutical companies.
 Some epidemiologists work independently as consultants.

 The following are some career opportunities in Public Health in epidemiology.